Have you ever heard the phrase “everyone’s a writer”?

 - Sympathize and show the reader you understand their frustrations with phrases like “tired of,” “never again” or “had enough.”

 - Remember that if a reader is paying attention, it’s probably because they really need a solution to their frustrating problem.
 Use words like “instant,” “free,” “fast,” “easy” or “painless” to let potential customers know that your solution is simple, quick and no trouble at all.

 One caveat: be careful when writing email subject lines as words like “free” can be spam triggers.

 3. Inspire Action.

-If your reader gets all the way to the stage where you insert the call-to-action (also known as a CTA), then your content has achieved its purpose.
+If your reader gets all the way to your call-to-action (also known as a CTA), then your content has achieved its purpose.
 You’ve given them relevant information and they’re hooked.

 Now that they’re here, do you want them to say “well, that was interesting” and then immediately close their browser window?

 No, definitely not.
 This critical stage is no time for your content to fizzle out.
 If a customer isn’t clear on what to do with the information they’ve just consumed, then you are failing them.
 To avoid this:

 - Tie the information in the article back to a reason your reader should take the next step.